 When I did keep food cold in my van I used a Coleman cooler with ice.
 I can’t tell you how many times that ice melted, ruining my food.

-Now, I am able to keep food cold all day long, and so far, the ARB fridge is hooked up to my van’s 12-volt electrical system!
-It’s doing an amazing job without even needing an extra battery.
+Now, I am able to keep food cold all day long, and the ARB fridge is hooked up via a 12-volt outlet in my van connected to two deep cycle batteries!
+It’s doing an amazing job and we can’t say enough about this fridge.

 I’m going to tell you why I love this ARB fridge, and why you might want a portable refrigerator, too.